 ALYCE DAUBENSPECK is a classically-trained mezzo-soprano whose public performances have been described as "emotionally shattering" with a voice "fully formed from top to bottom, a pristine tone, and high notes that are both extraordinarily controlled and on the edge of wildness."

 Alyce is a young dramatic force to be reckoned with.
-Her voluptuous mezzo sound has been described as “emotionally shattering,” with its “pristine tone” that embodies high notes that are both “extraordinarily controlled and on the edge of wildness.”
-Her vulnerability as a dramatic actress has been moving audiences for the last 5 years, with roles such as AUGUSTA TABOR in Douglas Moore’s The BALLAD OF BABY DOE, the OLD PRIORESS in Poulenc’s DIALOGUES des CARMELITES, LYUBOV from TCHAIKOVSKY’S MAZEPPA, and ANITA in LA NAVARRAISE by Massenet.
+Her vulnerability as a dramatic actress has been moving audiences for the last 5 years, with roles such as MRS. GROSE in Benjamin Britten’s “THE TURN OF THE SCREW,” AUGUSTA TABOR in Douglas Moore’s The BALLAD OF BABY DOE, the OLD PRIORESS in Poulenc’s DIALOGUES des CARMELITES, LYUBOV from TCHAIKOVSKY’S MAZEPPA, and ANITA in LA NAVARRAISE by Massenet.

 In addition to her keen sense of drama, and propensity for big, complex characters, Alyce has also enjoyed a performance career sharing her wicked sense of humor both on and offstage.
 Her portrayals of THE WITCH from HÄNSEL UND GRETEL, TISBE in Rossini’s LA CENERENTOLA, MARCELLINA from LE NOZZE DI FIGARO, BERTA from IL BARBIERE DI SIVIGLIA, ARMELINDE in CENDRILLON, have met with great acclaim.